Free trade: Politics

+The American economist C. Fred Bergsten devised the bicycle theory to describe trade policy.
+According to this model, trade policy is dynamically unstable in that it constantly tends towards either liberalization or protectionism.
+To prevent falling off the bike (the disadvantages of protectionism), trade policy and multilateral trade negotiations must constantly pedal towards greater liberalization.
+To achieve greater liberalization, decision makers must appeal to the greater welfare for consumers and the wider national economy over narrower parochial interests.
+However, Bergsten also posits that it is also necessary to compensate the losers in trade and help them find new work as this will both reduce the backlash against globalization and the motives for trades unions and politicians to call for protection of trade.

 Socialists frequently oppose free trade on the ground that it allows maximum exploitation of workers by capital.
 For example, Karl Marx wrote in The Communist Manifesto (1848): "The bourgeoisie [...] has set up that single, unconscionable freedom – free trade.
 In one word, for exploitation, veiled by religious and political illusions, it has substituted naked, shameless, direct, brutal exploitation".
 Marx supported free trade, however, solely because he felt that it would hasten the social revolution.
 He also viewed the tendency to support protectionism out of spite for free trade to be unsound.
 That is because Marx viewed protectionism as a means for domestic firms to establish "large-scale" industry within its borders, which would inevitably make it dependent on the world market so that it could make more revenue for example.
 He also argues that protectionism does not stop a country from developing a domestic economic system that ironically mirrors competitive free trade.

-Many anti-globalization groups oppose free trade based on their assertion that free-trade agreements generally do not increase the economic freedom of the poor or of the working class and frequently make them poorer.

-Some opponents of free trade favor free-trade theory but oppose free-trade agreements as applied.
-Some opponents of NAFTA see the agreement as materially harming the common people, but some of the arguments are actually against the particulars of government-managed trade, rather than against free trade per se.
-For example, it is argued that it would be wrong to let subsidized corn from the United States into Mexico freely under NAFTA at prices well below production cost (dumping) because of its ruinous effects to Mexican farmers.